 Cardigan Castle, with its 12th-century beginnings as an important stronghold in the ancient Welsh kingdom of Ceredigion, offers 21st-century visitors 900 years of history and a wealth of heritage.
 Decades of neglect left the site of Cardigan Castle in ruins but, after years of local campaigning, the castle is now in public hands.
-The castle is being brought back to life and is on course to open its doors in 2014 for community, recreational and educational uses.
+The castle is being brought back to life and is on course to open its doors for community, recreational and educational uses.
 It will be a centre for learning the Welsh language, culture and crafts, as well as for environmental and horticultural studies.
-There will be a heritage centre with educational facilities, rooms to hire for training and educational purposes, an Eisteddfod garden with a wet-weather dome, an open-air concert area, a restaurant, and self-catering luxury accommodation.
+There will be a heritage centre with educational facilities, rooms to hire for training and educational purposes, an events garden, an open-air concert area, a restaurant, and self-catering luxury accommodation.